Company Blog

 Creators don’t just teach nextJS.
 They teach choices: why this tool over that one, how it fits into a real project, how it scales.
 They’ve become the de facto guides for how developers evaluate and choose their stack, for their own projects or their company’s.

 In a noisy ecosystem, developers are naturally skeptical.
-Branded content may be polished and informative, but it often lacks the personal voice or lived experience that earns trust.
-Creators feel more human, specific, and opinionated, and that’s exactly what makes their recommendations resonate.
-Trust isn’t bought, it’s borrowed from people who’ve earned it.
+Branded content may be polished and informative, but it can lack the neutral voice or lived experience.
+Creators can feel more neutral, human, specific, and opinionated, and that’s exactly what makes their recommendations resonate.

 4. Budgets need to do more with less